DaveEveritt/ecoconsulting/readme.md

 # Eco Consulting website

-in process of being dragged into the 21srt century.
+in process of being dragged slowly into the 21st century…

 ## TO DO

+- [ ] remake as a mobile-first responsive site
 - [ ] get GIT upload on push set up
 - [ ] redo [SwiftType setup](https://github.com/swiftype/swiftype-search-jquery) for search
 - [ ] change 'ecoconsulting.co.uk' to 'ecoconsulting.uk'